Qrisno/git-fundamentals/README.md

 # git-fundamentals
 This is for practice
-I am practicing pull requests
+I am practicing pull requests and merging